Chatino Interpreters and Translators: A Quick Guide

 It is usually difficult to find individuals who are both fluent in Chatino and professionally trained as interpreters.
 There are several reasons for this.

-Chatino is not widely spoken outside southern Oaxaca, and so fewer resources are available for professional development.
+Chatino is not widely spoken outside southern Oaxaca, and consequently, fewer resources are available for professional development.
 Interpreter training programs typically prioritize more widely spoken languages, which leaves languages like Chatino underrepresented and Chatino speakers underserved.
 Without adequate institutional support, few opportunities exist for individuals to receive the necessary training and become interpreters.

 This language disparity restricts Chatino speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Chatino speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.

-Work With A Chatino Interpreter from Maya Bridge
+Work With A Chatino Interpreter from Maya BridgeÂ

 We offer:

-• Video Remote Chatino Interpretation
+Video Remote Chatino InterpretationÂ

-• Over-the-phone Chatino Interpretation
+Over-the-phone Chatino InterpretationÂ

-• In-person Chatino Interpretation
+In-person Chatino InterpretationÂ

-• Court-certified Chatino Interpretation
+Court-certified Chatino Interpretation

-• Medical-certified Chatino Interpretation
+Medical-certified Chatino Interpretation

-• Chatino Translation
+Chatino Translation

-• Chatino Voiceover and Subtitles
+Chatino Voiceover and Subtitles

-Learn more about our language services here
+Learn more about our language services here.Â

 Maya Bridge - A Leading Advocate For Latin American Indigenous Language Access In The U.S.

-We have worked diligently to mobilize, train, and evaluate a network of hundreds of interpreters both in the U.S. and throughout the world to ensure that speakers of Indigenous languages can fully understand and be understood in important situations like healthcare, legal settings, in disaster and emergency response scenarios, and in receiving access to government programs.
+Since 2021, we have worked diligently to mobilize, train, and evaluate a network of hundreds of interpreters both in the U.S. and throughout the world.
+Our growing network of trained interpreters ensures that Indigenous language speakers are heard and understood in critical moments, from healthcare to legal settings and access to government services.

 Contact us to schedule a meeting or call us anytime, day or night, at (801) 753-8568.